NetworkBlockDevice/nbd/README.md

 (but do make sure that /var/run is writeable by the server that `nbd-server` runs as; otherwise, you won't get a PID file, though the server will keep running).

-The old command-line port-only way of exporting something is still supported, but it is deprecated.

 There are packages (or similar) available for the following operating
 systems: